w314/notes/javaNotes/oop.md

 - has no return type
 - name is the same of the class
 - the new object created by the constructor is always of the class in which the constructor is declared
+ TODO: ???
  - you can have more than one constructor IF they have different parameter lists

 #### `this`Keyword